Laurel Derks Nelson

 Her well-honed skills make her well equipped to address a multitude of challenges that our patients confront.
 This includes care for people across the age spectrum.
 She received her nursing credentials at Bohecker College.

 The Management Team

-Kay is the Medical Recovery Manager for The Center for Respite Care.
+Kay is the Program Director for The Center for Respite Care.
 She has spent the past 22 years in the field, working with staff and patients and caring for individuals in a medical environment.
 She specializes in behavior modification with numerous credentials and certifications.
 She is a proactive self starter, who is dedicated and compassionate – always putting the needs of The Center primary.